nrakochy/personal_records_accessor/README.md

 Output 2 – sorted by birth date, ascending.
 Output 3 – sorted by last name, descending.
 ```

-## Rackup
-This app uses Puma as for a server and is configured in the Procfile.
-I use `foreman start` for local
-refactoring, but it should work on a remote service like Heroku.

-Otherwise, `rackup` will work, but this will not use the concurrency awesome sauce of Puma.

 ## Api
 This app uses the [Grape Api](http://intridea.github.io/grape/), which is a “an opinionated micro-framework
 for creating REST-like APIs in Ruby.”